ballban/MyTE_Auto_Filler/README.md

 # MyTE Auto Filler (Tampermonkey)

 This repository has a Tampermonkey userscript that auto-fills myTE working hours.
+If you have overtime, the script can also synchronize it automatically.

 ## How to use